WindevSystems/AdminCentre2/README.md

 Dysfunctional Axon ripoff handling licensing and blacklisting for kryptic.
 It's different *enough.*

+## ynh branch
+This branch has features specifically designed to make it easier to write YNH app packages for, like:
+- Email domain lock config
+- Rake task improvements
+- Other things ill add when ynh app package development bites me in the ass

 ## A disclaimer
 We've open sourced this for convenience and so that you can take a ponder at our god awful source code, this is really customised to kryptic and would require a bit of modification to get working for your own group.
 Provided you know Rails, it shouldn't be too hard, you'd need to edit:
 - `db/migrate/20240208024354_create_licenses.rb` (add or rename columns to your liking)